Phoenix Office

 The presumptions are rebuttable and are to be considered by you, along with all the other evidence introduced, as to whether or not the accused was affected by the alcohol consumed.
 Even with the assistance of the presumption, the state must prove every element of the crime charged, beyond a reasonable doubt, before you may find the defendant guilty.

-Contact an Arizona DUI Defense Lawyer
+Contact our Arizona DUI Defense Lawyers for Your Trial

 The trial process for a DUI in Arizona can be complicated and it is important to have an experienced lawyer on your side.
 If you or a loved one has been charged with a DUI, do not plead guilty without first contacting the Arizona DUI Team.